casperngeen/casperngeen/README.md

 - 👋 Hi, I’m @casperngeen
-- 👀 I’m interested in software engineering, ML, AI and algorithms
+- 👀 I’m interested in problem solving and learning new skills.
+Some areas that I have some experience include software engineering, parallel computing, algorithms.
+I hope to learn more!
-- 🌱 I’m currently learning programming in these fields
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 casperngeen/casperngeen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.